adaszko/falsify/README.md

 # Design

  * No trait based dispatch (`Arbitrary`).
 Generators and shrinkers are straightforward coroutines instead
  * If two tests need a different shape of the tested data type, just combine generators differently.
-No awkward newtype wrappers necessary.
+No newtype wrappers necessary.
  * No macros.
 Test cases are composed of function calls, ifs and loops
+ * Linear, top to bottom test code
  * Only implement shrinker when it actually provides value, i.e. a large enough falsifier is found and it needs to be shrunk
  * Panics are caught and treated as test failures subject to shrinking.
 An `.unwrap()` in tested code is also a violation of tested properties
  * RNG seed value is printed on stderr.
 Use `cargo test -- ... --nocapture` to grab it